Crunch3D/Klipper-Ender-5-PlusSKR-Mini-E3-v3.0/README.md

 ### Bondtech BMG Extruder

-Does not align with the filament sensor.
+1. Does not align with the filament sensor.
 An adapter plate is required (coming soon).

+2. A screw to the mounting plate interfers with the clearance on the top of the extruder housing.
+It's fine to remove it, but that's just a [bodge](https://www.youtube.com/watch?v=lIFE7h3m40U).

 ### Phaetus Dragonfly BMS Hotend